monurcan/precise_benchmark_for_image_editing/README.md

 A benchmark for precise geometric object-level editing.

-(input image, edit prompt, input mask, ground-truth output mask)
+Sample format: (input image, edit prompt, input mask, ground-truth output mask, ...)

+The benchmark is available at: https://huggingface.co/datasets/monurcan/precise_benchmark_for_object_level_image_editing

 # How to Evaluate?
-The benchmark is available at: https://huggingface.co/datasets/monurcan/precise_benchmark_for_object_level_image_editing

 Use HF-hub to download dataset.
 You should only use *input image*, *edit prompt* and *id* columns to generate edited images.
 Check: https://huggingface.co/docs/hub/en/datasets-usage

 Save the edited images **with the same name as the id column**.